azure-claudiu/golden-image/README.md

-Golden Image Pipeline
+Golden Image &#x1FA99; Pipeline
 ---------------------

 # Packer templates included

 There are different Packer templates that create a VM image in an Azure subscription.
-In all cases the VM is configured to have the nginx web server installed.
+In all cases the VM is configured to have the nginx web server installed and running on port 80.

+## T.1 - image1.pkr.hcl
-* image1.pkr.hcl - uses a `shell` provisioner
+* uses a `shell` provisioner
+* is the simplest, because it does everything with commands run locally

+## T.2 - image2.pkr.hcl
-* image2.pkr.hcl - uses a `shell` provisioner, and an `ansible-local` provisioner
+* uses a `shell` provisioner, and an `ansible-local` provisioner
+* the shell provisioner is needed to install Ansible locally, so that the `ansible-local` provisioner can later run successfully
+* a final shell provisioner can be used to uninstall Ansible

+## T.3 - image3.pkr.hcl
-* image3.pkr.hcl - uses an `ansible` provisioner
+* uses an `ansible` provisioner
+* Ansible has to be installed from the machine where Packer is run

 # Azure prerequisites